rmolinamir/react-png-tooltip/README.md

 `tooltip`               |         Your custom JSX button that will toggle the tooltip window, **must be JSX**.
 `fill`                  |         The fill prop will change the default icon **question-mark** color, e.g. `'#484848'` or `'red'` **(must be a string)**.
 `background`            |         The background prop will change the default icon background color, e.g. `'#0000FF'` or `'blue'` **(must be a string)**.
+`wrapperClassName`      |         You may change the wrapper CSS class if you don't like the default one (`display: inline-table; position: 'relative'`), the wrapper is the outer div that wraps the whole tooltip (content and icon). **Make sure you set position relative if you decide to change the wrapperClassName, or else the positioning may be problematic**.
-`className`             |         You can use your own desired CSS class for the tooltip window by passing said class as a prop, **however, it is highly advised to only modify background-color, color, fill, border-colors, etc (aesthetics).
-Modifying width nor any similar properties is not recommended.** Usage examples below.
+`className`             |         You can use your own desired CSS class for the tooltip window by passing said class as a prop, pass them with the `!important` tag to overwrite the default ones, **however, it is highly advised to only modify background-color, color, fill, border-colors, etc (aesthetics).
+Modifying width nor any similar properties is not recommended as of now.** Usage examples below.

 ## CodeSandbox